bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # reapplication limit of &lt;bes action&gt; : integer

 Returns the maximum number of times the action will be reapplied.
-If the action is not set to be reapplied, then this will return a &amp;quot;non-existent&amp;quot; error.
+If the action is not set to be reapplied, then this will return a "non-existent" error.

 # reapply flag of &lt;bes action&gt; : boolean